Americans Abroad: The Book Project

 Many Americans have also written memoirs about their time living outside the US, but these are usually country-specific (“My life as an expat in Saudi Arabia,” etc.) and don’t address broader questions of what it’s like to live away from our massive, diverse, and complicated country of origin.

 What is this experience like for those who decide to go for it?
 How do Americans relate to their new lives abroad?
 Of course it depends on the person and place, but are there any themes or patterns?
+And what are some of the unique experiences that don’t fit the typical patterns or expectations?

 Your contribution will be invaluable in giving me, and therefore this audience, an overview of the wide range of possible experiences.
 (And this book will be an overview, not a deep dive into any particular topic.)